The latest and most danceable Japanese groove!

 There's no point if we don't sing folk songs!!

 ■Even before the official CD release, the much-anticipated debut album from the band Minyo Crusaders has already attracted a lot of attention, with Ry Cooder taking up the band on Twitter, magazines and newspapers, and appearing at the music festival "Peter Barakan's LIVE MAGIC!" supervised by Peter Barakan.
-Famous Japanese folk songs are reborn with bizarre arrangements of Latin, boogaloo, cumbia, reggae, Afrobeat and Ethio-funk.
+Famous Japanese folk songs are reborn with fantastic arrangements of Latin, boogaloo, cumbia, reggae, Afrobeat and Ethio-funk.
 An unknown world woven with a dynamic sound based on three percussion instruments and authentic folk song singing.
 Experience the completely new sound and groove that will fascinate not only folk song and ondo fans, but also Latin music lovers, ska and reggae fans, Afrobeat and outlying groove fans.
 YOI YOI!

 ■With the recent rise of Japanese music in the club music context, and outdoor festivals incorporating bon odori and festivals being held all over Japan, including the Bridge Under the World Music Festival in Toyota City, Aichi Prefecture, and the unusually exciting Sumida Kinshicho Kawachi Ondo Bon Odori in Tokyo, this is sure to attract a lot of attention!